Awer Mabil: Recognition and honours

 In June 2022, on a visit to his old school, St Columba College, Mabil was presented with the 2022 Alumni of the Year Award, in recognition of his high level of achievement in football as well as his service to the community with his Barefoot to Boots charity.

 In November 2022, Mabil was announced as recipient of the 2023 Young Australian of the Year award for his home state of South Australia.
 On 25 January 2023, he was named the national Young Australian of the Year.

 Personal life

-His elder brother is Awer G. Bul, who is director of Barefoot to Boots, which he co-founded.

-Mabil's 19-year-old sister Bor was killed in a car crash in Adelaide in 2018.
+Mabil's elder brother is Awer G. Bul, director of Barefoot to Boots, which he co-founded.
+His 19-year-old sister Bor was killed in a car crash in Adelaide in 2018.

-He went to school with good friend, fellow-refugee and Socceroo Thomas Deng.
+He went to school with fellow refugee and Socceroo Thomas Deng.